Chakroun-Anas/turbo-console-log/README.md

 Properties:

-- wrapLogMessage (boolean): Whether to wrap the log message or not.
+- turboConsoleLog.wrapLogMessage (boolean): Whether to wrap the log message or not.

-- logMessagePrefix (string): The prefix of the log message, default one is TCL.
+- turboConsoleLog.logMessagePrefix (string): The prefix of the log message, default one is TCL.

-- addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.
+- turboConsoleLog.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.

-- quote (enum): Double quotes (""), single quotes ('') or backtick(``).
+- turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :